tylerlrhodes/blog2/content/posts/Ansible-Terraform-AWS-and-Clojure-pt2.md

 I'm not sure if for this its necessary to lock this down too much, since it's really only me that's using these credentials, and they'll only be used locally.
 I've created a user that isn't the root user through IAM, and the access keys for this are tied to that.
+I keep the access keys for the SDK in 1Password, which is encrypted and secure.

 The other is for access to S3 from the application.
 While these credentials won't need to be able to create the buckets, they will